-- Seal the gap between the vent pipe and firestop using silicone with a minimum of 300 °F continuous exposure rating to prevent cold air infiltration. - Install the decorative ceiling thimble by sliding it up to the ceiling and attaching it using the provided screws.
+- Seal the gap between the vent pipe and firestop using high temperature silicone (300 °F minimum continuous exposure rating) to prevent cold air infiltration. - Install the decorative ceiling thimble by sliding it up to the ceiling and attaching it using the provided screws.